 Alternatively, you could always reward them with a small bonus on the last working day before Christmas, as a reaffirmation of your appreciation to them.

 If your company doesn’t have a flexi-time policy, then why not implement one for the Christmas period?
 Make it clear to your team how many hours you expect them to log a day but explain that you appreciate they have other commitments at this time outside of work and want to help them.
-This will show that you trust your employees to manage their time and should cut down on the longer lunches and any attendance issues, which are common problems around Christmas time.
+This will show that you trust your employees to manage their time and should cut down on the long lunches and any attendance issues.
 Flexible working hours create a happier and more satisfied workforce and since it has been put in place to make their lives easier, employees are more likely to hold on to this new freedom and in turn work harder for you.